 - Cannot dual class.

 BARBARIAN RAGE: While raging, the barbarian gains an extra attack per round and a +2 bonus to damage, AC, movement speed, and saves vs. breath.
-However, he suffers a -2 penalty to attack rolls and loses the capacity to perform actions that require concentration, like activating item abilities or remaining hidden.
+However, he suffers a -2 penalty to attack rolls and loses the capacity to perform actions that require concentration, like remaining hidden.

 After 5 rounds, the effects of the rage wear off and the warrior becomes fatigued for 5 rounds.
 While fatigued, the barbarian suffers a -2 penalty to AC, damage, attack rolls, and movement speed, and cannot re-enter the enraged state.